japila-books/spark-sql-internals/docs/physical-operators/SortExec.md

 `SortExec` is a <<SparkPlan.md#UnaryExecNode, unary physical operator>> that is <<creating-instance, created>> when:

-* <<spark-sql-SparkStrategy-BasicOperators.adoc#, BasicOperators>> execution planning strategy is requested to <<spark-sql-SparkStrategy-BasicOperators.adoc#Sort, plan a Sort logical operator>>
+* [BasicOperators](../execution-planning-strategies/BasicOperators.md#Sort) execution planning strategy is executed

 * <<spark-sql-FileFormatWriter.adoc#, FileFormatWriter>> helper object is requested to <<spark-sql-FileFormatWriter.adoc#write, write the result of a structured query>>